gitlovenotwar/quick-static-page-kit/README.md

-# Quick Frontend Kit
+# Quick Static Page Kit

-A quick starter kit that utilizes modern web technologies for frontend app using.
+A quick starter kit that utilizes modern web technologies for static app.
 It is designed to setup as simple as possible to extend easily, and to be used for different cases.

 ### Requirements